eann116/261fa25/09Lists&Libraries/README.md

 - Hierarchy: built-ins; packages; writing your own packages
 - Extend the capabilities of your program
 - Use the keyword *import* to implement
-- Access variables and functions in the module wusing the **.** operator
+- Access variables and functions in the module using the **.** operator
 - Then rename the module, if you like, with the 'as' keyword
 ```Python
 # standard import